palworldlol/palworld-coord/README.md

 # Palworld Coordinate Converter

+*Developed by https://palworld.lol with major help from  https://github.com/cmkb3*

 This is a small library with two functions used to convert between two different coordinat systems in Palworld:

 1. The coordinate system used in the game itself in the Paldex interactive map